 - Paper cuts can be painful for small hands so supervise paper crafts carefully.

-- Before providing holiday treats, be sure to note any students' allergies and have appropriate alternative treats available.
+- Before providing Valentine treats, be sure to note any students' allergies and have appropriate alternative treats available.

 - Games and activities should be designed so all students can participate and no one feels left out of this friendly holiday.